 How do you keep track of the patients in need of support?

 “Receiving cancer treatments at an early age often causes late-effects.
 Many of the patients would benefit from long-term follow-up.
 It’s not possible that a pediatric team would continue taking care of the adults, but knowing the patient history enables a better support.
 Digital solutions are a big deal at supporting patients, and Kaiku Health makes it easier to communicate with them.
 We are continuously on the know of how our patients are doing and if they have any questions or doubts, they can contact us through Kaiku.”

-Kaiku Health helps both sides on recognizing the need for psychological support: “During their pediatric clinic follow-up, patients meet us once a year, so it’s pretty difficult for them to tell us if things aren’t going well with them.
+“During their pediatric clinic follow-up, patients meet us once a year, so it’s quite challenging for patients to tell us if things aren’t going well with them.
 As the appointment time is short we have no chance to dig into puzzling questions.
 Kaiku helps us at getting objective information about patients’ condition and allows us to plan the follow-up better.”

-Written by Matilda Mela, UX & Marketing Designer at NetmediTags: cancer care, patient support, Patient-Reported Outcomes
+Written by Matilda Mela, Sales and Patient Experience / Edited by: Noora Kykkänen, Feb 2018Tags: cancer care, Childhood Cancer, patient support, Patient-Reported Outcomes